philc/book-notes/health/why we sleep - matthew walker.md

 * Sleep prior to learning primes the brain to be able to form more memories.
 Like clearing the deck of the previous day's learning so there's more space for the new.
-* 20% improvement in ability to memorize facts, after a nap
+* There's a 20% improvement in ability to memorize facts, after a nap.
   * "The difference between the two groups at six p.m. was not small: a 20 percent learning advantage for those who slept."
-* Shallow NREM sleep contains electrical waves from the hippocampus (short-term memories) to the cortex, clearing out the hippocampus and committing that information to long-term storage.
+* Shallow NREM sleep conveys electrical waves from the hippocampus (short-term memories) to the cortex, clearing out the hippocampus and committing that information to long-term storage.
 * Elderly (age 60-80) have a 40% deficit of sleep spindles in their shallow NREM sleep, and thus less capability to learn and remember factual information.